An improved bound on the number of point-surface incidences in three dimensions: Introduction

 \subsection{Thanks}

 The author is very grateful to Jordan Ellenberg, Larry Guth, Netz Katz, Jozsef Solymosi, and Terence Tao for helpful discussions, and to Haim Kaplan, Ji\v{r}\'i Matou\v{s}ek, Zuzana Safernov\'a, and Micha Sharir for pointing out errors in an earlier version of this paper.
+Finally, the author would like to thank the anonymous referee for his or her careful proofreading and corrections.
 The author was supported in part by the Department of Defense through the National Defense Science \& Engineering Graduate Fellowship (NDSEG) Program.